-Yes! we are registered on the Early Years and Childcare Register and our registration number is EY536691 (PLEASE NOTE Our previous number EY485470 has now been replaced with all our Childcare Voucher Providers) which means we can look legally look after 4-11 year olds between 8.00am – 6.00pm during holiday time.
+We are registered on the Early Years and Childcare Register which means we can look legally look after 4-11 year olds between 8.00am – 6.00pm during holiday time.
 Our registration means that we abide by all the Ofsted requirements for UK childcare more details of which can be found HERE You can also access copies of all our policies Nimble-Arts-Full-Policy-Document-2017

 8. What is the adult: child ratio